DogMan635/ROTA/README.md

 # ROTA
-Reading all online text aloud when requested by the user.
+Reading all Online Text in Audio, when requested by the user.